|

 6. Tips for a Successful Application

-• Comply with Regulations: Make sure your business is fully compliant with municipal and tax regulations.
+- Comply with Regulations: Make sure your business fully complies with municipal and tax regulations.

 7. Frequently Asked Questions

-• Can informal businesses apply for TREP?
-Yes, but they must be willing to formalize their business by registering with CIPC and obtaining necessary licenses.
+Can informal businesses apply for TREP?
+Yes, but they must formalise their business by registering with CIPC and obtaining the necessary licenses.

-• What is the turnaround time for application approval?
-Approval times vary but typically take 4–8 weeks after submitting all required documents.
+What is the turnaround time for application approval?
+Although approval times vary, they typically take 4–8 weeks after all required documents are submitted.

 8. Conclusion